lidofinance/lido-reward-allocation-bot/README.md

 ### Request types:

-- `contractMethodCall` — is used to call the view contract methods
+- `contractMethodCall` — Uses to call the view contract methods
-- `contractMethodSignedCall` - is used to call contract methods that require a transaction to be sent
+- `contractMethodSignedCall` - Uses to call contract methods that require a transaction to be sent

 ## Prometheus metrics